wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.0 =
+* NEW: Batch Update for Categories in Products now available for WPeC 3.8 also
+* Fixed: Problem with loading Products

 = 0.9 =
 * NEW: Auto upgrade feature for Pro version added